Aussems hoping for a 'clinical' Simba display in Lubumbashi | Goal.com

 Aussems hoping for a 'clinical' Simba display in Lubumbashi

-Patrick Aussems insists his side Simba Sports Club believe they can upset Tout Puissant Mazembe on Saturday in the Caf Champions League quarterfinal return leg, stating “both of us have chances ”.
+Patrick Aussems insists his Simba Sports Club side believe they can upset Tout Puissant Mazembe on Saturday in the Caf Champions League quarter-final return leg, saying that both teams have a chance of advancing.

-Aussems has chosen to look beyond a wretched away record - lost four of five matches and conceding five goals twice - and remained optimistic that his charges will duplicate their last weekend's performance in Dar es Salaam, the only exception being more efficient in front of goal.
+Aussems has chosen to look beyond his side's wretched away record - they lost four out of five matches on the road and conceded five goals twice - and remained optimistic that his charges will duplicate their last weekend's performance in Dar es Salaam, the only exception being for them to be more efficient in front of goal.

 "As you saw, we missed a couple of scoring chances in both halves of the game hitting the post and missing the penalty," said Aussems.